ishankalakshan/siteblog/99xBlog/wp-content/plugins/quick-pagepost-redirect-plugin/readme.txt

 7. Meta Redirect Options Page.

 == Changelog ==
+= 5.1.3 =
+* **Update:** Updated English Translations.
+* **Bug Fix:** Fixed Meta redirect functions so browsers that no longer allow refresh redirects can still use Meta redirects (i.e., Firefox, Edge, some IE).
+* **Bug Fix:** Fixed Function for Individual Redirects for New Window functionality.
+Was not working unless both No Follow and New Window were selected.
+* **TODO:** Add New Window and No Follow to links where the URL has been rewritten.
+Currently if you rewrite the URL neither will work as they are referenced with the original URL, not the rewrite.
+* **TODO (Still):** Add Canonical Redirect filter to fix potential www/non-www redirect match problems.

 = 5.1.2 =
 * **Update:** Updated English Translations.
 * **Update:** Updated license.txt file (had wrong version of license).